Categories

 • Bluetooth streaming

-The hearing aids are suitable for users with moderate to profound hearing loss and are designed for both quiet and active lifestyles.
+The hearing aids are suitable for users with mild to severe hearing loss and are designed for both quiet and active lifestyles.

 Rexton Reach Technology Levels Explained